Clinton Street Veterinary Clinic Spring Newsletter 2019

 This newsletter will aim to be released every quarter by the team at the Clinton Street Veterinary Clinic and will give clients information about what new treatments are available, any common seasonal problems to look for in their pets, and to give the latest news within the clinic.

-If we can’t get the newsletter out on time, it's probably because we have been a little preoccupied looking after the range of animals we treat.
+If we can not get the newsletter out on time, it's probably because we have been a little preoccupied looking after the range of animals we treat.
 These start from the small companion pets like your cat and dog or even your rabbit and bird, through to the larger farm animals like cattle, horses, sheep, goats and alpacas.
 Our new updated logo tries to incorporate the range of species that we see, but being the only true small and large animal veterinarians of Goulburn, we could not fit the menagerie of animals into one logo.
 The new logo was created with the help of a local artist and graphic designer.
 You may have noticed it on our updated website, front sign or staff uniforms.

 Watch out, snakes about!